BelleCQX/BelleCQX/README.md

 🔗 https://github.com/Razorbird360/FSDP2025_Eatable

 A team-based food ordering platform built as part of coursework.
-Worked on frontend–backend integration, APIs, and system logic.
+Worked across frontend and backend to integrate APIs, data flow, and core features.

 **Tech Used:** React · JavaScript · Python · Docker